Tap the text to show or hide reading controls.

 “That’s no concern of mine.”

-Yujin turned back around and let his gaze fall on the palace of Knossos once more.
+Yujin turned back and let his gaze settle on the palace of Knossos once more.

 “Don’t you want revenge?”